The 5 Best Canon T60 Camera Lenses

-Employing a standardized filter thread size is useful because you only need to buy and carry just one set of filters.
+Making use of a standardized filter thread size is useful since you only need to find and carry one set of filters.

-Several telephoto and zoom lenses have bigger filter ring thread diameters due to the fact that they have enormous front lens elements.
+Several zoom and telephoto lenses have larger filter ring thread diameters since they have enormous front lens elements.

 FD vs FL Lens Mount

-The Canon FL lens mount was made prior to the FD lens mount.
-You can use FL mount lenses on the FD lens mount, and FD mount lenses can be used on the FL lens mount.
+The Canon FL lens mount preceded the FD lens mount.
+You may use FL lenses on the FD mount, and FD mount lenses can be used on the FL mount.

-What Canon FL mount lenses do not have the feature to do auto stop-down metering.
-As a result an FL lens will need to be stopped down by using the depth-of-preview switch to ensure the T60's light meter to display a correct value.
+What Canon FL lenses do not have the feature to automatically do stop-down metering.
+Therefore FL mount are required to be stopped down by using the depth-of-preview switch in order for the T60’s light meter to display the proper value.

 FD vs new FD Lenses

-The entire body of the new FD lens rotates to lock onto the T60.
-While original FD lenses have a breech-lock ring at the rear of the lens that is required to be rotated to be able to secure a lens.
+The whole body of the new FD lens rotates to lock onto the T60.
+Compared to original FD lenses which have a breech-lock ring at the back of the lens that needs to be rotated in order to mount a lens.

-Quite often you will spot new FD lenses referred to as FDn lenses.
+In some cases you will find new FD lenses referred to as FDn lenses.

-The modification in the design of the breech-lock ring was as a result of complaints.
-A small number of camera owners had lenses getting stuck on a camera mount.
+The switch in the design of the breech-lock ring was on account of complaints.
+A small number of people endured lenses getting jammed on a FD camera mount.

-If you are not familiar with mounting an FD mount lens to a camera, don't worry.
-Just simply take it slow and do not force anything.
+If you are unfamiliar with mounting an FD mount lens to a camera, don’t worry.
+Simply just take it slow and do not force anything.

 Telling FD and FDn Lenses Apart

-You can without difficulty tell FD and new FD lenses from one another.
-New FD lenses are going to have a silver button located on the barrel of the lens, near the mount.
+It is fast and simple to tell FD and new FD lenses from one another.
+New FD lenses have a silver button on the outside of the lens, where the lens mounts to the camera.

-The older FD lenses have a ring that is required to be rotated after the lens is mounted to lock the lens into place.
+The older FD lenses have a metal ring that needs to be rotated after the lens is put on the camera to lock the lens into place.